ErickL1808/Custom-Multi-Region-Web-Application-in-Azure/README.md

 ![Screenshot 2025-03-30 220547](https://github.com/user-attachments/assets/17ef6b70-8a5d-454d-bb17-64cb4d016d4f)
 ![Screenshot 2025-03-30 222128](https://github.com/user-attachments/assets/ad513c3a-2570-4dba-88e9-4dda39281073)

-Head to **Endpoint** in your Traffic Manager profile.
-Create an endpoint (*EastUS-LB-Endpoint*) & associate it with the assigned Public IP address </br>
+Go to **Endpoints** in your Traffic Manager profile.
+Add an **Endpoint** (*EastUS-LB-Endpoint*) & associate it with the assigned **Public IP address** </br>
-***Tip**: When creating an endpoint, if you are using a public IP address as the target resource, you must assign a *DNS name label* to that public IP address in Azure
+(*Azure Traffic Manager requires FDQN for its' endpoints and public IP addresses alone do not provide an FQDN by default.
+You must assign a DNS name label to the public IP address if you are using one as the target when creating an endpoint*)

 ![Screenshot 2025-03-30 225034](https://github.com/user-attachments/assets/3658066d-4d31-46f2-817e-dcb3a32e07f6)
 ![Screenshot 2025-03-30 224804](https://github.com/user-attachments/assets/fe5e7d68-31e5-4d17-8f42-0c8a6cbccbb0)